CambridgeComputing/Get-Serial/README.md

 # TODO List
 - [ ] Add `Test-Connection` before each connection attempt to reduce waiting time and error output
-- [ ] Add parameter to output CSV without having to pipe the putput manually
+- [ ] Add parameter to output CSV without having to pipe the output manually
 - [ ] Output all computers' names in OU with a placeholder for serial if unreachable